-The costs of providing the various programs and other activities have been summarized on a functional basis in the expenses.
+The costs of providing the various programs and other activities have been summarized on a functional basis in the Statements of Activities and Changes in Net Assets.
 Accordingly, certain costs have been allocated among the programs and supporting services benefited.
 Expenses that are allocated include Information technology, website, CRM systems and rent, which are allocated on a percentage use by each program or supporting function.